Degree requirements for Materials Engineering

 The program of study for a prospective PhD student must be approved by the Graduate Affairs Committee.
 The PhD requirements are found here.
 They require a program of course work, a qualifying exam, a preliminary exam, and a thesis dissertation and defense.

 The PhD qualifying examination is a written examination, the objective of which is to test the student's competence in materials engineering subjects.
 Each student is required to answer questions in three areas of specialization.
-Example qualifier questions may be found in the following subject areas:

 The purpose of the comprehensive PhD preliminary examination is to establish that students have attained an appropriate depth and breadth of knowledge in their field, and that they can use this knowledge in analyzing problems and planning their research.
 The examination is most beneficial if it is taken when students have performed sufficient research so that the research plan can be reviewed.
 However, the examination is not limited to the defined research topic.
 The examination calls for a written report on research in progress and an oral examination by a five-person faculty committee, including one member from another department.
 The committee will critically evaluate the proposed thesis.
 Candidates who do not pass the preliminary examination are given a second and final opportunity to do so within six months of the first examination.